 It is not normal to have chilly ankles without an obvious explanation such as wearing only ankle-high booties on your feet in a cool environment while sitting at a computer.

-“While most people complain about hot or swollen ankles, some people experience cold ankles which can also be uncomfortable,” says Walter Gaman, MD, FABFM, board certified in internal medicine; author of several award-winning books including “Age to Perfection: How to Thrive to 100, Happy, Healthy, and Wise,” and a partner at Executive Medicine of Texas, a global leader in preventive and proactive health.
+“While most people complain about hot or swollen ankles, some people experience cold ankles which can also be uncomfortable,” says Walter Gaman, MD, FABFM, board certified in family medicine and the author of several award-winning books including “Age to Perfection: How to Thrive to 100, Happy, Healthy, and Wise.”

 “There are a variety of reasons that ankles can be cold,” says Dr. Gaman.

 “The most common and obvious reason is that the ankle is exposed to cold air.
 This could happen in the winter or spring, but the summer is the most likely time.